Eugene-Myong/cse15l-lab-reports/LabReport2.md

 ```
 Quick note: not only is my argument long but also every space was replaced with %20, wihch I'm guessing is the label for a space.

 Anyway, the same methods are called, the main method and **handleRequest**.
-Same relevant argument, the **URI** url. the **message** field is updated to include the message "According to all knwon laws of aviation, there is no way a be should be able to fly.", and **parameters** holds "s" as usual in the first spot, and our message in the second.
-Same changes to **URI** as well.
+Same relevant argument, **url**, which is changed to the new url at the top.
+The **message** field is updated to include the message "According to all knwon laws of aviation, there is no way a be should be able to fly.", and **parameters** holds "s" as usual in the first spot, and our new message in the second.

+To summarize, **message,** **parameters,** and **url** will all be updated everytime a new message is added to the query part of the url (provided you use the same path). **message** will be the message you want to add, **parameters** will have "s" in the first slot and your message in the second, and **url** will be the url of the ewbsite that includes your message.

 Wow that was a lot.
 If you made it this far, feel free to send me a tip so I can get some good food tonight instead of dining hall food.
 Or don't, but then I will be sad.
 And you don't want that right?
 Right?

-##Part 2: Debugging
+## Part 2: Debugging
 ### When the code don't work

 We've all had that time when our code looks fine and yet it still won't run or gives some wonky input.
 So, what should you do?
 The answer is: switch majors!